Degree-targeted cascades in modular, degree-heterogeneous networks: Problem Statement

-Although our theory applies to networks with an arbitrary number of modules and an arbitrary (monotone) activation function, to make the problem concrete, we use our theory to incorporate degree-targeted seeding into the model studied by Nematzadeh et al. \cite{Nematzadeh2014}.
-It consists of two-state linear threshold dynamics \cite{Granovetter1978,Watts2002} on a network with two modules, wherein the degree of each node is drawn from some prescribed degree distribution, and the fraction of intra- vs. inter-module links in the network is specified.
-Aside from these constraints, links are placed at random, i.e. without degree correlations; previous work on cascades in modular, degree-heterogeneous networks has shown that degree correlations (both within and between modules) has an impact on the ability of cascades to spread from one module to another \cite{Turalska2019}, but this is beyond the scope of the present work.
+To make the problem concrete, we incorporate degree-targeted seeding into modular, degree-heterogeneous networks, building on the model studied by Nematzadeh et al. for studying the latter \cite{Nematzadeh2014}.
+The model consists of two-state linear threshold dynamics \cite{Granovetter1978,Watts2002} on a network with two modules, wherein the degree of each node is drawn from some prescribed degree distribution, and the fraction of intra- vs. inter-module links in the network is specified.
+Aside from these constraints, links are placed at random, i.e. without degree correlations; previous work on cascades in modular, degree-heterogeneous networks in the context of cascades of load redistribution has shown that degree correlations (both within and between modules) has an impact on the ability of cascades to spread from one module to another \cite{Turalska2019}, but this is beyond the scope of the present work, which is focused on monotonic threshold dynamics.
 By adjusting the degree distribution and the fraction of intra- vs. inter-module links, we can explore both the space of degree heterogeneity and that of modularity.
 We complete the specification of the dynamics by selecting a set of \emph{seed nodes} that are active initially.

 We consider that all the seed nodes are contained within a single module, so that we can discern conditions under which a cascade can spread to the second module, and consider two different seeding strategies.
-On the one hand, we select a certain fraction of nodes uniformly at random, i.e. independently of their degree.
-On the other hand, we select the same fraction of nodes but ensure that they are of the highest possible degree.
+First, we select a certain fraction of nodes uniformly at random, i.e. independently of their degree.
+Second, we select the same fraction of nodes but ensure that they are of the highest possible degree.
 We compare the two seeding strategies across the joint space of degree heterogeneity and modularity.
-Unsurprisingly, we find that targeting high degree nodes can lead to a global cascade in regimes where uniform seeding cannot.
-However, we also find that regardless of the seeding protocol used, there is a critical fraction of inter-module links that must be present in order for the cascade to spread from one module to the other.
+As expected, the number of seed nodes required for a global cascade is lower for targeting high degree nodes than for uniform seeding, but surprisingly we find that the critical fraction of inter-module links for the cascade to spread from one module to another is independent of the seeding protocol used.
+As discussed later, this can provide a feasible intervention strategy to enhance or suppress global cascades.